- Mary Ann Hilton, Lady Washington Nov. 20, 2012

 Hands-on education is at the heart of our mission.
 We show people the relevance of history in modern life.
 We teach teamwork.
 And we demonstrate the powerful principles of ship first, shipmates second, and self third.

-Use the links below to find the education standards for your state to help determine how Voyages of Discovery shipboard education program compliments your curriculum while engaging your students in a hands-on, interactive learning experience.
+Use the links below to find the education standards for your state to help determine how Voyages of Discovery shipboard education program complements your curriculum while engaging your students in a hands-on, interactive learning experience.

 Learn more about the importance of outdoor, hands on learning from this great article by the U.S. Fish and Wildlife Service.